Musubi-ai/Musubi/README.md

 from musubi import Pipeline

 pipeline_kwargs = {
-    "dir": dir, # Name of directory to store links and text contents "name": name, # Name of saved file
+    "dir_": dir_, # Name of directory to store links and text contents "name": name, # Name of saved file
     "class_": class_,  # The type of data on the website.
     "prefix": prefix, # Main prefix of website.
     "suffix": suffix, # The URL Musubi crawls will be formulated as "prefix" + str((page_init_val + pages) * multiplier) + "suffix".
     "root_path": root_path, # Root of the URL if URLs in tags are presented in relative format.
-    "pages": max_pages, # Number of crawling pages if type is 'scan' or number of scrolling times if type is 'scroll'.
+    "pages": max_pages, # Number of crawling pages if 'implementation' is 'scan' or number of scrolling times if 'implementation' is 'scroll'.
     "page_init_val": page_init_val, # Initial value of page.
     "multiplier": multiplier, # Multiplier of page.
     "block1": block1, # List of HTML tag and its class.
     "block2": block2, # Second block if crawling nested structure
-    "type": website_type, # Type of crawling method to crawl URLs on the website "async_": async_ # Whether to crawl website asynchronously or not }
+    "implementation": crawling_implementation, # Type of crawling method to crawl URLs on the website "async_": async_ # Whether to crawl website asynchronously or not }